Applied Microbiology

 Most hotel laundry in India runs 30°C too cold.

 The WHO recommends a minimum of 60°C for 10 minutes to achieve thermal disinfection of textiles.
-Local dhobis and most in-house hotel laundry operations wash at 40–50°C — a temperature that cleans visual soiling but leaves microbial contamination intact.
+Local dhobis and most in house hotel laundry operations wash at 40 to 50°C, a temperature that cleans visual soiling but leaves microbial contamination intact.

 Typical local dhobi